tomcruiseqi/vim-configuration/README.md

 		install.sh --clang-completer --go-completer

 3. Configuration of YCM

     I use bazel to build c++ projects.
 So first, I need a .ycm_extra_conf.py script to invoke bazel to get the compilation database, here i cloned the https://github.com/grailbio/bazel-compilation-database repository.
 Because --aspects option of bazel no longer supports bzl file path, so, I need to copy the .ycm_extra_conf.py and aspects.bzl to my bazel workspace.
 Don't use symbolic links, sometimes it fails.
+    If there is no BUILD file in the workspace, create one in case of bazel failure.